utubo/vim-zenmode/README.md

   default is `['ControlP']`.
 - `refeshInteval`
   number
-  the millseconds of refresh the next line.
+  the millseconds of a timer to refresh without autocmd. e.g. on textoff is changed.
   `-1` means disable regular refreshs. default is `100`.
-- `preventEcho`
+- `preventEcho`(deprecated)
   Prevent to echo the next line.
   (for echo you want.)